“Hillel says, "Be disciples of Aharon, loving peace, pursuing peace, loving people and drawing them near to the Torah." Pirkei Avot 1:13

 “Do not separate yourself from the community.”
 Pirkei Avot 2:4

 In the Jewish world, the concept of community is far more developed than in other faith traditions.
 In Western culture, there are more churches than Starbucks locations, so if someone makes an attendee mad, they just choose another church to attend.
 In the Jewish community, everyone essentially lives in the same neighborhood, and the shul is around the corner, at a Shabbat walking distance (less than 2000 cubits).
-That means if one’s neighbor, Rabbi, or friend upsets them, they essentially have to work it out.
+That means if one’s neighbor, Rabbi, or friend upsets them, they must work it out.
 This takes great humility on all sides.
-The book of Hebrews also says,
+The Book of Hebrews also says,

 “Let us consider how to provoke one another to love and good works, not forsaking our own assembling together, as the custom of some is, but exhorting one another; and so much the more, as you see the Day approaching.”
 Hebrews 10:24-25